NURSE ARRESTED FOR NOT ALLOWING BLOOD DRAWN ON CRASH VICTIM WITHOUT WARRANT

 republished below in full unedited for informational, educational, and research purposes:

-“There will be no lawsuit,” Karra Porter, attorney for nurse Alex Wubbels told reporters on Tuesday.
+from Salt Lake City and the University of Utah to settle the matter.“There will be no lawsuit,” Karra Porter, attorney for nurse Alex Wubbels told reporters on Tuesday.

 According to the Salt Lake Tribune, Wubbels will use part of the money to provide legal help to others seeking to obtain body camera footage of incidents such as hers, and will also donate some of the settlement payment to the Utah Nurses Association.
 She will additionally help to lead a campaign to stop nurse abuse in America.